rageofpaju/Metis_ENG/README.md

 	- The preprocessed dataset was stored as CSV file so it can be directly read from the cloud storage

 ## DESIGN
-1. **Data Ingestion** : csv downloaded from kaggle, preprocessing with a NMF-based topic model
+1. **Data Ingestion**: csv downloaded from kaggle, preprocessing with a NMF-based topic model
-2. **Storage** : cloud stroage for the main dataset (~750MB); Github repo for the app (and also a showcase dataset)
+2. **Storage**: cloud stroage for the main dataset (~750MB); Github repo for the app (and also a showcase dataset)
-3. **Processing / Writing An App** : Data manipulation in-app.
+3. **Processing / Writing An App**: Data manipulation in-app.
 Taking user inputs and creating filters based on them.
 Suggesting a random recipe under a given criteria.
-5. **Deploying The Recommender App** : [The app](https://rageofpaju-metis-eng-appfridge-scrounger-project-rev1-1trjwl.streamlit.app/) is deplyed on Streamlit, and is connected with Github repo
+5. **Deploying The Recommender App**: [The app](https://rageofpaju-metis-eng-appfridge-scrounger-project-rev1-1trjwl.streamlit.app/) is deplyed on Streamlit, and is connected with Github repo

+## ALGORITHM
+- Data Recall: based on a set of documentations provided by Backblaze.
+- Preprocessing: NMF-based topic modelling.
+Assigns a topic that scores the highest fit for each recipe.
+- Recommender App: Mainly Pandas data manipulation with user inputs as conditions for Rev1.

+## TOOLS
+- **Standard Python libraries** such as pandas, numpy, etc for EDA and cleaning the data.
+- Some libraries related to unsupervised learning (**sklearn**) for going over the NLP models.
+- **Backblaze B2** for majority of remote data storage. **Github Repository** for codes. **Sqlite** for MVP submission.
+- Packaging & Visualization: **Streamlit**

+## COMMUNICATION
+- Objective and worlflows are summarized in a [presentation slide](https://github.com/rageofpaju/Metis_ENG/blob/main/Presentation/Eng__Final_Presentaion_Ed_Lee.pdf).
+- The web app, again, can be accessed via [here](https://rageofpaju-metis-eng-appfridge-scrounger-project-rev1-1trjwl.streamlit.app/).